[Serialization: Following the narrow path of the depths ③] After leaving Sendai, Basho and Sora arrive at Matsushima by boat from Shiogama.

 Google Map

-[End of Matsuyama] From Sendai to Shiogama is a treasure trove of song pillows
+[Suenomatsuyama] The area between Sendai and Shiogama is a treasure trove of utamakura stories

-Matsuyama, located on the mountain behind Hokokuji Temple, was not submerged even in the great tsunami of the past, so it became famous as ``the place where waves never cross,'' and it is a song pillow that expresses undying love.
+Suenomatsuyama is located on the mountain behind Hokokuji Temple, and was not submerged even in the great tsunami of the past, so it became famous as "a place where the waves never come over," and is a poetic pillow word that expresses unchanging love

-Okinoishi, located at the foot of Matsuyama at the end of the mountain, is located in a residential area, but its strangely shaped rocks make its presence felt.
+Further afield, Okinoishi, located at the foot of Matsuyama, is located in a residential area, yet its strange rock formations make their presence known

-However, the Tamagawa River in Noda was covered with a concrete embankment and has now lost its charm.
+However, Tamagawa River in Noda is now covered with a concrete embankment and has lost all trace of its former glory

 - Phone number: 022-368-1141